 The international operations of the Fresenius Group expose us to a variety of currency risks.
 In addition, the financing of the business exposes us to certain interest rate risks.
-We use derivative financial instruments as part of our risk management to avoid any possible negative impacts of these risks.
-However, we limit ourselves to non-exchange-traded, marketable instruments, used exclusively to hedge our operations and not for trading or speculative purposes.
-The major part of our transactions are conducted with banks that have a high rating.
+We use derivative financial instruments as part of our risk management to try to avoid negative impacts of these risks.
+However, we limit ourselves to non-exchange-traded, marketable instruments, used exclusively to hedge our underlying transactions and not for trading or speculative purposes.
+The majority of our transactions are conducted with banks that have a high rating.

 The Fresenius Group's foreign exchange risk management is based on a policy approved by the Management Board that defines the targets, organization, and handling of the risk management processes.
-In particular, the guidelines assign responsibilities for currency risk determination, the execution of hedging transactions, and the regular reporting of risk management.
-These responsibilities are coordinated with the management structures in the residual business processes of the Group.
-Decisions on the use of derivative financial instruments in interest rate management are taken in close consultation with the Management Board.
+In particular, the policy assigns responsibilities for the determination of currency risks, the execution of hedging transactions, and the regular risk management reporting.
+These responsibilities correspond to the decision-making structures in the other business processes of the Group.
+Decisions on the use of derivative financial instruments in interest rate management are made in close consultation with the Management Board.
 Hedging transactions using derivatives are carried out by the Corporate Treasury department of the Fresenius Group - apart from a few exceptions in order to adhere to foreign currency regulations.
 These transactions are subject to stringent internal controls.
 This policy ensures that the Management Board is fully informed of all significant risks and current hedging activities.

 The Fresenius Group is protected, to a large extent, against currency and interest rate risks.
-As of December 31, 2018, approximately 64% of the Fresenius Group's debt was protected against increases in interest rates either by fixed-rate financing arrangements or by interest rate hedges; 36% was exposed to interest rate risks.
-A sensitivity analysis shows that a rise of 0.5 percentage points in the reference rates relevant for Fresenius would have an impact approximately 1.0% on Group net income.
+As of December 31, 2019, approximately 60% of the Fresenius Group's debt was protected against increases in interest rates either by fixed-rate financing arrangements or by interest rate hedges; consequently, 40% was exposed to interest rate risks.
+A sensitivity analysis shows that a rise of 0.5 percentage points in the reference rates relevant for Fresenius would have an impact of approximately 1% on Group net income.

 As a global company, Fresenius is widely exposed to translation effects due to foreign exchange rate fluctuations.
 The exchange rate of the U.S. dollar to the euro is of particular importance because of our extensive operations in the United States.
 Translation risks are not hedged.
-A sensitivity analysis shows that a one cent change in the exchange rate of the U.S. dollar to the Euro would have an annualized effect of about \in 120 million on Group sales, about \in 22 million on EBIT, and about \in 7 million on Group net income.
+A sensitivity analysis shows that a one cent change in the exchange rate of the U.S. dollar to the euro would have an annualized effect of about €130 million on Group sales, about €24 million on EBIT, and about €7 million on Group net income.

 As a globally active company, we have production facilities in all the main currency areas.
 In the service businesses, our revenue and cost base largely coincide.
 The Fresenius Group uses a Cash-Flow-at-Risk (CFaR) model in order to estimate and quantify such transaction risks from foreign currencies.
-The foreign currency cash flows that are reasonably expected to arise within the following 12 months, less any hedges, form the basis for the analysis of the currency risk.
-As of December 31, 2018, the Fresenius Group's cash flow at risk was €66 million.
-Hence, with a probability of 95%, a potential loss in relation to the forecast foreign exchange cash flows of the next 12 months will not be higher than €66 million.
+The foreign currency cash flows that are reasonably expected to occur within the following 12 months, less any hedges, form the basis for the analysis of the currency risk.
+As of December 31, 2019, the Fresenius Group's cash flow at risk was €59 million.
+Hence, with a probability of 95%, a potential loss in relation to the forecast foreign exchange cash flows of the next 12 months will not be higher than €59 million.